vuelidate/vuelidate/packages/docs/src/api/methods.md

 * **Usage:**

-  Resets the validation state of a validation tree.
+  Resets the `$dirty` state on all nested properties of a form.